swaggy66/SURE/README.md

 # SURE

+This repository is the implementation for SURE.
 We will release the details coming soon!

 ## Install